Accepted Articles Back to the articles list | Back to browse issues page

 XML Print

-1- Department of Biomedical Engineering, Amirkabir University of Technology, Tehran, Iran.
+1- Department of Biomedical Engineering, Faculty of Biomedical Engineering, Amirkabir University of Technology, Tehran, Iran.

-2- Laureate Institute of Brain Research (LIBR), Tulsa, Oklahoma, USA.
+2- Laureate Institute of Brain Research, Tulsa, United States of America.

 Abstract:

-Method: Whole-brain surface-based morphology was conducted and cortical thickness, volume, and surface area were compared between participants with CUD (n=20) and age-matched HC (n=22).
-We also simulated EFs for bilateral tDCS over DLPFC.
-Effects of structural alterations on EF distribution were investigated based on individualized CHMs.
+Methods: Whole-brain surface-based morphology was conducted, and cortical thickness, volume, and surface area were compared between participants with cannabis use disorders (CUD) (n=20) and age-matched HC (n=22).
+Meanwhile, EFs were simulated for bilateral tDCS over the dorsolateral prefrontal cortex.
+The effects of structural alterations on EF distribution were investigated based on individualized computational head models.

-Results: In terms of EF, no significant difference was found within the prefrontal cortex.
-However, EFs were significantly different in left-postcentral and right-superior temporal gyrus (P < 0.05) with higher level of variance in CUD compared to HC (F39,43=5.31,P<0.0001,C =0.95).
-We found significant differences in cortical area (caudal anterior cingulate and rostral middle frontal), thickness (lateral orbitofrontal), and volume (paracentral and fusiform) between two groups.
+Results: Regarding EF, no significant difference was found within the prefrontal cortex; however, EFs were significantly different in left-postcentral and right-superior temporal gyrus (P<0.05) with higher levels of variance in CUD compared to HC [F(39, 43)=5.31, P<0.0001, C=0.95].
+Significant differences were observed in cortical area (caudal anterior cingulate and rostral middle frontal), thickness (lateral orbitofrontal), and volume (paracentral and fusiform) between the two groups.

-Conclusion: Brain morphology and tDCS-induced EFs may be changed following CUD.
-However, differences between CUD and HCs in EFs do not always overlap with brain areas that showed structural alterations.
-To sufficiently modulate stimulation targets, it should be checked if individuals with CUD need to be given different stimulation dose based on tDCS target location.
+Conclusion: Brain morphology and tDCS-induced EFs may be changed following CUD; however, differences between CUD and HCs in EFs do not always overlap with brain areas that show structural alterations.
+To sufficiently modulate stimulation targets, whether individuals with CUD need different stimulation doses based on tDCS target location should be checked.

 Type of Study: Original | Subject: Computational Neuroscience